adafruit/Adafruit_2.8_Inch_TFT_Shield_PCB/README.md

 Adafruit invests time and resources providing this open source design, please support Adafruit and open-source hardware by purchasing products from [Adafruit](https://www.adafruit.com)!

-Designed by Limor {{cookiecutter.designer}} for Adafruit Industries.
+Designed by Limor Fried/Ladyada for Adafruit Industries.

 Creative Commons Attribution/Share-Alike, all text above must be included in any redistribution.
 See license.txt for additional details.